We tested them in a real-world cloud stack to uncover which tool deserves a place in your monitoring arsenal (and why most teams need both).

 Here, the Grafana dashboard shows CPU usage data from Prometheus using the `node_cpu_seconds_total`query.
 It tracks uptime over the last 30 minutes, with data refreshed every 30 seconds, helping monitor system performance in real time.

-Common challenges and solutions
+Common Challenges and Solutions

 As Prometheus and Grafana scale with growing infrastructure, several challenges arise, including managing performance, avoiding cluttered dashboards, and ensuring real-time accuracy.
 Addressing these issues effectively ensures a smooth and efficient monitoring experience.

-1. Scaling Prometheus for large environments
+1. Scaling Prometheus for Large Environments

 As data grows, a single Prometheus instance may face performance issues.
 Use federation to aggregate data efficiently and sharding to distribute targets across multiple servers, reducing load and improving query performance.

-2. Avoiding Grafana dashboard overload
+2. Avoiding Grafana Dashboard Overload

-Too many visualizations can slow dashboards and reduce effectiveness.
+Too many visualizations can slow down dashboards and reduce effectiveness.
 Keep them clean by focusing on critical metrics, using templating and variables for dynamic views, and organizing data into separate panels.
 Grouping related metrics improves readability and system efficiency.

-3. Ensuring real-time accuracy in Prometheus-Grafana integration
+3. Ensuring Real-Time Accuracy in Prometheus-Grafana Integration

 To avoid data delays, set optimized scrape intervals in Prometheus, use recording rules for frequent queries, and adjust Grafana’s refresh rate to match data updates.
 This keeps dashboards accurate and responsive.